 Maybe your own efforts to ease the pain of these painful events through activities such as exercise or meditation have helped a bit.
 Or maybe they didn’t and a reliance on an addictive substance or behavior, such as overworking or pornography usage, has worsened your distress overall.

 Allow me to help you…

-I specialize in Eye Movement Desensitization and Reprocessing (EMDR) and somatic psychotherapy.
+I specialize in Eye Movement Desensitization and Reprocessing (EMDR) and somatic psychotherapy and Brainspotting therapy.

 These approaches can access and work through deeper memories of past disturbing events and subsequent nervous system dysfunction.

 I sit face to face with you.
 I ask you to notice our body sensations, emotions, and negative beliefs as you bring up a painful memory.
 I hand you two small tappers-one for each hand.
 The tappers gently vibrate from hand to hand, enhancing right-left brain processing.